anchit1729/Big-Two-Java/README.md

 It is implemented with a 4-player game in mind, and therefore includes an online multiplayer mechanic using Sockets to support multiplayer gameplay.
 Online communication is also facilitated by means of a fully-functional chatbox which allows players to send text messages to each other.

-The application can be run by first running the `GameServer` class, and then starting 4 `GameClient` instances to play the game.
+The application can be run by first running the `BigTwoServer` class, and then starting 4 `BigTwoClient` instances to play the game.